guardian/tip/README.md

 }
 ```

-5. Define your MCPs by creating a `tip.yaml` file, at the project base directory level, with the following format:
+5. Define your MCPs by creating a `tip.yaml` file with the following format:
 ```
 - name: Buy Subscription
   description: User completes subscription purchase journey